"Are you telling me to put glasses on the dog?'' Content-Grounded Annotation of Instruction Clarification Requests in the CoDraw Dataset: Introduction

 If someone requests you to put glasses on a dog, you may doubt yourself: \textit{Is that really what I am supposed to do?} Before attempting that, you'd likely seek confirmation, for instance, by posing a clarification request.
 In real life, dogs do fine without glasses, but, as we see in Figure \ref{fig:example-icr}, that is indeed a correct action in the context of a scene construction dialogue game.

 In instruction following settings, ambiguous or underspecified instructions may elicit clarification requests when the instruction follower realises they cannot act properly without further information.
-These are Instruction Clarification Requests (iCRs), namely CRs that occur in Clark's 4th level of communication \citep{clark1996using}, when an utterance (here, an instruction) is understood generally, but not at the level of uptake \citep{schloder-fernandez-2014-clarification}.
+These are Instruction Clarification Requests (iCRs), as defined by \citet{madureira-schlangen-2023-instruction}, namely CRs that occur in Clark's 4th level of communication \citep{clark1996using}, when an instruction is understood generally, but not at the level of uptake \citep{schloder-fernandez-2014-clarification}.

-\citet{madureira-schlangen-2023-instruction} have recently argued that the CoDraw dataset \citep{kim-etal-2019-codraw} is a rich and large source of spontaneous iCRs.
-They identified iCRs among all instruction follower utterances and proposed using the annotation to model the tasks of knowing \textit{when} to ask and to reply to an iCR.
+We have recently argued that the CoDraw dataset \citep{kim-etal-2019-codraw} is a rich and large source of spontaneous iCRs \citep{madureira-schlangen-2023-instruction}.
+We identified iCRs among all instruction follower utterances and proposed using the annotation to model the tasks of knowing \textit{when} to ask and to reply to an iCR.
 However, knowing \textit{what} and \textit{how} to ask are also topical devices for a competent instruction follower dialogue model.
-To account for that, continue their initiative by adding information about the \textit{content} and \textit{form} of iCRs, in order to allow modelling and evaluating the subsequent task of \textit{generating} iCRs, not yet explored in this corpus.
+To account for that, we continue this initiative by adding information about the \textit{content} and \textit{form} of iCRs, in order to allow modelling and evaluating the subsequent task of \textit{generating} iCRs, not yet explored in this corpus.

 In this work, we describe our annotation procedure and present a corpus analysis of CoDraw-iCR (v2).
 Our annotation complements CoDraw-iCR (v1) by adding mood categories and by mapping each utterance to its corresponding objects and action-related attributes.
+We show that this sample is an appealing ensemble of mostly unique surface forms through which interesting relations in co-occurring objects and attributes emerge, making it a handy resource for further CR research.
 We find that iCRs are mostly posed right after an unclear instruction and typically trigger a response at the next turn, so dialogue models should also know how to react timely.
-We show that this sample is an appealing ensemble of mostly unique surface forms through which interesting relations in co-occurring objects and attributes emerge, making it a handy resource for further CR research.
-The data is available for the community at \href{https://osf.io/gcjhz/}{https://osf.io/gcjhz/}.
+The data is available at \url{https://osf.io/gcjhz/}.